dalgard/meteor-viewmodel/README.md

 - `$elem` – the element that the `{{bind}}` helper was called on, wrapped in jQuery.
 - `new_value` – the new value that was passed to the property.
 - `key` – the name of the property.
-- `args` – an array (possibly empty) containing any space separated values that came after the key in the bind expression.
+- `args` – an array (possibly empty) containing any space separated values after the colon in the bind expression, including the key.
 - `kwhash` – the hash object from the Spacebars keyword arguments that the `{{bind}}` helper was called with.

 The returned value from the `get` function is written directly to the bound property.
 However, if the function doesn't return anything (i.e. returns `undefined`), the bound property is not called at all.
 This is practical in case you only want to call the bound property in *some* cases.